BSidesSF/bsidessf.github.io/_pages/cfp.md

 🎤 BSidesSF 2026 Call for Participation is **OPEN** until **October 14, 2025**!

 We’re thrilled to announce that the [CFP](https://sessionize.com/bsidessf2026) for BSidesSF 2026 is now live!
-Submit your talks, workshops, and ideas to be part of our upcoming program.
+Submit your presentations, workshops, and ideas to be part of our upcoming program.

 This year’s theme is **BSidesSF: The Musical** — and it promises to be bigger, bolder, and louder than ever.
 We can’t wait to see what our amazing community brings to the stage!